 Circle of fifths chord progressions

-It's a great idea to learn all or at least some of order of sequence for chord based on the circle of fifth.
-It's not hard to do since it follows an obvious pattern.
+It's a great idea to learn all or at least some of sequences for chord based on the circle of fifth.
+It's not very hard since it follows an obvious pattern.

 It's common to use 7th chords since they resolve well into new chords over and over.
-Notice that the starting chord is a major and the same is returned to:
+Note that the starting chord is a major (not necessary though) and that the same is returned to:

 C - E7 - A7 - D7 - G7 - C